finos/common-domain-model/documentation/source/documentation.rst

 Syntax
 """"""

-The class is delineated by brackets ``{`` ``}``.
+The class content is delineated by brackets ``{`` ``}``.

 The CDM supports the concept of **abstract classes**, which cannot be instantiated as part of the generated executable code and are meant to be extended by other classes.
-An example of such is the ``ListedHeader`` class, which contains the attributes that are common among listed products.
+An example of such is the ``IdentifiedProduct`` class, which acts as the baseline for the products which terms are abstracted through reference data and can be extended by the respective variations of such products, as illustrated by the ``Loan`` class.

 .. code-block:: Java

- abstract class ListedHeader <"An abstract class to holds the attributes that are common across listed products.">
+ abstract class IdentifiedProduct <"An abstract class to specify a product which terms are abstracted through reference data.">
  {
-  id string (0..1) anchor;
+	 productIdentifier ProductIdentifier (1..1);
+ }

+ class Loan extends IdentifiedProduct
-    [synonym FpML value id]
+	 [synonym FpML_5_10 value Loan]
-  productTaxonomy ProductTaxonomy (1..*) <"The product taxonomy value(s) associated with a product.">;
-  productIdentifier ProductIdentifier (1..*) <"There can be several identifiers associated with a given product.">;
-  description string (1..1) <"The product name.">;
-    [synonym FpML value description] currency string (0..1) scheme "currencyScheme" <"The denomination currency of the instrument.">;
+ {
+	borrower LegalEntity (0..*) <"Specifies the borrower.
+There can be more than one borrower.
+It is meant to be used in the event that there is no Bloomberg Id or the Secured List isn't applicable.">;
-    [synonym FpML value currency]
+		[synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value borrower]
-  clearanceSystem string (0..1) scheme "clearanceSystemScheme" <"Identification of the clearance system associated with the transaction exchange.">;
+	lien string (0..1) scheme <"Specifies the seniority level of the lien.">;
+		[synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value lien meta lienScheme]
+	facilityType string (0..1) scheme <"The type of loan facility (letter of credit, revolving, ...).">;
+		[synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value facilityType meta facilityTypeScheme]
+	creditAgreementDate date (0..1) <"The credit agreement date is the closing date (the date where the agreement has been signed) for the loans in the credit agreement.
+Funding of the facilities occurs on (or sometimes a little after) the Credit Agreement date.
+This underlyer attribute is used to help identify which of the company's outstanding loans are being referenced by knowing to which credit agreement it belongs.
+ISDA Standards Terms Supplement term: Date of Original Credit Agreement.">;
-    [synonym FpML value clearanceSystem]
+		[synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value creditAgreementDate]
+	tranche string (0..1) scheme <"The loan tranche that is subject to the derivative transaction.
+It will typically be referenced as the Bloomberg tranche number.
+ISDA Standards Terms Supplement term: Bloomberg Tranche Number.">;
+		[synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value tranche meta loanTrancheScheme]
  }

 The Rosetta convention is that class names start with a capital letter.
 Class names need to be unique across the model, including with respect to rule names.
 Both those are controlled by the Rosetta grammar.